m-dc/markdown-cv/index.md

 `Sep 2019 - April 2020`
 __Evonik Porphyrio NV - IoT support & network | System admin__
 IoT for the poultry industry.
 I honestly don't understand why I ever signed up for this.
-Imagine supporting poultry farmers with undiagnosed ASD.
-I had high hopes to learn something from their IoT and cloud infrastructure, but those quickly turned into ash.
-They burdened me with tasks that nobody wanted but also put me in a hole that I imagine no sane person could ever crawl out from.
+Supporting poultry farmers with undiagnosed ASD was not ideal.
+I had high hopes to learn something from their IoT and cloud infrastructure.
 The people were great though.
 I felt mismanaged, I felt despair.
+We weren't a good match.

 I was fascinated by devops. but for this one requires devops experience, which in se means survive as support for a couple of years to become a sysadmin.
 I simply cannot survive as customer support.